 For over four decades, scientists in India have been looking into a vas-occlusive synthetic gel called RISUG ("reversible inhibition of sperm under guidance") that's currently the only male contraceptive in Phase 3 clinical trials.

 Studies have shown it to be effective, but only animal trials have so far fully demonstrated the product’s potential to be reversed.
-A water-based gel called ADAM developed by the company Contraline in the United States is also expected to start first-in-human trials this year.
+A water-based gel called ADAM, developed by the company Contraline in the United States, also started first-in-human trials this year.

-"It’s not as daunting as it may seem," said Vahdat, whose non-profit organisation Male Contraceptive Initiative is helping fund the study into ADAM.
+"It’s not as daunting as it may seem," said Vahdat of MCI, which is helping fund the study.

 "It’s like a male IUD: a long-acting reversible contraceptive for men.
 You set it and forget it".

 Whether they sound promising or unsettling, these new options are still years away from becoming a reality for men worldwide.

 So why is it taking so long?
 "It really has been funding," said Vahdat.

 Case in point: her non-profit, MCI, is the second-largest funder of research into male birth control after the National Institutes of Health, with just $1.5 million (€1.5 million) in grants each year - a drop in the ocean of drug research.

 “That’s the one thing that hasn't increased.
 People are knocking on our doors, but none of them have cheques in hand,” she said.

 MCI and the Population Council say the pharmaceutical industry’s traditional risk-benefit model has caused companies to leave this field virtually untouched.